 In this case, a supplement that contains Betaine HCl will do the trick.
 I’ve found the compliance and results in clients to be so much better than trying to increase stomach acid with food acids alone.

-Instead, I’ve found that combo formulas which include Betaine HCl along with the three types of digestive enzymes and bile support are best and most efficient.
+Instead, I’ve found that combo formulas that include Betaine HCl along with the three types of digestive enzymes and bile support are best and most efficient.

 They optimize carb, protein, and fat digestion and absorption to keep partially undigested nutrients away from unfriendly gut flora so that you benefit the most from the food you eat.

-I typically recommend Digestzymes to clients (it’s a professional grade supplement) that you take 5 minutes before eating a meal.
+I typically recommend Digest Aid to clients (it’s a professional-grade supplement) that you take 5 minutes before eating a meal.
 You do not need to take this before eating snacks… only meals.

 What’s nice here is that the formula is complete and you only need to take ONE capsule.
 Other formulas require taking multiple pills which I’m not a fan of.